F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

  - Passphrase: Navigate to :guilabel:`IAM > Users`

 To see more information about creating and using IAM roles, see the |IAM roles|.

-..
-IMPORTANT:: In TS 1.9.0 and later, the **username** and **passphrase** for CloudWatch are optional.
-This is because a user can send data from a BIG-IP that has an appropriate IAM role in AWS to AWS CloudWatch without a username and passphrase.

 Example Declaration: